-In general loan levels showed a decrease in numbers of and capital lent over the first month of the year but an increase when considering the same month of the previous year.
+In general loan levels showed a decrease in numbers and capital lent.
+For the period of the first month of the year.
+However an increase when considering the same month of the previous year.

 Mortgage books start to increase

-After many years of the Spanish mortgage books decreasing this is a positive for Spanish Banks as along with the mortgage comes the added products including profitable bank accounts, insurances and future potential new business from the customer as their personal needs change during the lifetime of the loan.
+After many years of the Spanish mortgage books decreasing this is a positive for Spanish Banks.
+Along with the mortgage comes the added products.
+Including profitable bank accounts, and insurances.
+Also future potential new business as personal needs change during the lifetime of the loan.

-The number of new loans for the first two months of the year has increased by 16% over 2018 and was 9.2% up on February of last year.
+The number of new loans for the first two months of the year has increased by 16% over 2018.
+And 9.2% up on February of last year.

 Madrid January figures skew month non month results

-This level has been skewed a little by the level of activity in Madrid in January and the average house price in this City.
+Levels of loans has been skewed a little by the level of activity in Madrid.
+In January also by the average house price in this City.

 Spanish home loans lose market share

-One unusual factor in February for Spanish mortgages was that the level of new capital lent lent for the purpose of buying a house was only 54.7% of all new credit flowing into the market.
+One unusual factor in February for Spanish mortgages was that the level of new capital lent lent for the purpose of buying a house, was only 54.7%.
+This was of all new credit flowing into the market.

-This normally exceeds 60% although over last few years it is normal for capital lent on mortgages in Spain for houses to drop over the percentage dedicated for this purpose in January this year this drop was much larger than usual.
+Normally home loans exceed 60%.
+Although over last few years it is normal for capital lent on mortgages in Spain for houses, to drop in the month.
+January this year this drop was much larger than usual.